hardyqr/UW-Spring2017-CS246-Notes/LEC22-exception_safety.md

 ```

 - when `g()` goes out of scope, dtor runs
-	- realize that it's not the "last" ptr to the heap allocated object so does not delete the object
+	- realize that `q` is not the "last" ptr to the heap allocated object so does not delete the object

 - when `p` goes out of scope it finds the "reference count" to be zero
 	- deallocates the object